 How Do I Know If I Have a Ruptured Breast Implant?

 When a saline implant ruptures, it is usually obvious because the affected breast will become noticeably smaller and may appear loose or wrinkled.
 Your breasts will likely appear asymmetrical, indicating that there is an issue with one of the implants.
 A ruptured or deflated saline implant leaks the harmless saline into the body, leaving only an empty silicone shell in the breast pocket.
 When a silicone implant ruptures, you may not even know it because it may not cause a noticeable change in breast size.
 Ruptured silicone implants can leak the silicone gel into the breast pocket and may lead to capsular contracture.
 Women with silicone implants should get regular MRIs to detect the possibility of implant rupture because they are often undetectable to the naked eye.
 If you suspect that you may have a ruptured implant, Dr. Schlechter will typically recommend an MRI to accurately diagnose the issue.

 How Can Breast Revision Surgery Help Me?

-Board-certified plastic surgeon Benjamin Schlechter, MD, FACS is a skilled breast revision surgeon with over 20 years of experience performing plastic surgery.
-If you have a ruptured implant or any concerns about your breast implants, schedule your personal consultation with Dr. Schlechter.
+Board-certified plastic surgeon Benjamin Schlechter, MD, FACS is a skilled breast revision surgeon with over 20 years of experience performing plastic surgery in Chicago, IL.
+If you have a ruptured Breast implant or any concerns about your breast implants, schedule your personal consultation with Dr. Schlechter.
 Call us at (847) 737-5036 or complete our online contact form to book your appointment today.